 What's more, with the whole orchestration system, your tasks can be triggered automatically based on the dependencies they have with each other.
 One call of this HTTP Endpoint can now trigger a cascade of tasks without the need for your tasks to know each other, giving you the possibility to add new features without having to update any of the other tasks in your application.

 # How to use it

-To use the HTTP Endpoint feature, you need to create a process with a specific trigger that contains the key
+To use the HTTP Endpoint feature, you need to create a workflow with a specific trigger that contains the key

 endpointKey (that will be used to generate your endpoint).

-This will automatically create an HTTP Endpoint for you and, every time this endpoint is hit, your process will be triggered.
+This will automatically create an HTTP Endpoint for you and, every time this endpoint is hit, your workflow will be triggered.